-- Do not throw wood into the stove. - Do not use the door for leverage to force wood into the stove. - Do not load wood encrusted with ice into a burning stove - the thermal shock can cause damage. - Do not use a manufactured log grate.
-Burn the fire directly on the cast iron bottom of the firebox.
+- Do not throw wood into the stove. - Do not use the door as a lever to force wood into the stove. - Do not load wood encrusted with ice into a burning stove - the thermal shock can cause damage. - Do not use a manufactured log grate or otherwise support the fuel.
+Burn the fire directly on the floor of the firebox.